ComplexNetTSP/Percolation/README.md

-# Site percolation and bon percolation algorithm on networks
+# Site percolation and bond percolation algorithm on networks

 This is a julia implementation of the Newman-Ziff's algorithm for site percolation on networks.
 It is meant to be fast, complete and readable.